joemcabee/epoch/README.md

-# Chronos - Time Tracker
+# Epoch - Time Tracker

 A modern React web application for tracking work time with browser storage.
 Built with Vite and React.